 Our product candidates are subject to substantial government regulation, including the regulation of nonclinical testing and clinical trials.
-If we are unable to obtain regulatory approval for our product candidates, we will be unable to generate revenues.
+If we are unable to obtain regulatory approval for our product candidates, our ability to generate revenues related to such product candidate will be negatively impacted.